ryco117/yaslapi-sys/README.md

 # yaslapi-sys
 yaslapi-sys is a Rust library that provides bindings to the [Yet Another Scripting Language (YASL)](https://github.com/yasl-lang/yasl) API.

 ## Installation
+First, you must have YASL [installed on your system](https://github.com/yasl-lang/yasl/blob/master/README.md#Installation) to use this crate.
 To install yaslapi-sys, add the following to your `Cargo.toml` file:

 ```toml